mussard974/weighted_Gini_decomposition/README.md

-# Decomposition of the weighted $\alpha$-Gini index
+# Decomposition of the weighted $\alpha$-Gini index in *Torch*

-**Weighted (α, β)-Gini Decomposition in PyTorch**
+---

-This repository provides a modular Python class for computing **multi-level weighted Gini decompositions** following the methods introduced in:
+This repository provides a modular Python class for computing the **weighted $\alpha$-Gini index decompositions**

+**Sampling weights** are introduced in the following decompositions:

 - Mornet, P., Zoli, C., Mussard, S., Sadefo-Kamdem, J., Seyte, F., Terraza, M. (2013).
   *The (α, β)-multi-level α-Gini decomposition with an illustration to income inequality in France in 2005.*
   *Economic Modelling*, 35(C), 944–963.
+  DOI: 10.1016/j.econmod.2013.06.016

 - Mussard, S. & Mornet, P. (2019).
   *A Note on α-Gini Measures.*